raspberrypilearning/sensehat-scratch-mp3-player/en/step_2.md

 --- /task ---

 --- task ---
 Have a go at running your program by clicking on the Green flag.
-You should see the LEDs on the SenseHAT ranndomly begin to sparkle.
+You should see the LEDs on the SenseHAT randomly begin to sparkle.
 --- /task ---